 Three years related experience.

 Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula.

 Prior JHU experience, or experience in higher education is a plus.

-Experience with SAP or other enterprise resource software is a plus.
+Experience with SAP or other enterprise resource planning software is a plus.